Back to All Events

 Relationships are a foundation of well-being, functioning, sense of purpose, and belonging.
 During challenging times, strain within relationships can impact not only individuals but entire groups, making effective communication and collaboration more important than ever.

-This interactive webinar, presented by Joe Arpaia, M.D., Kristi Harrison, Ph.D., LMFT, and Deanna Linville, Ph.D., LMFT, will explore how shared values and practices can serve as a guide for navigating difficult moments together.
-Using “the cell phone and the horse” metaphor, participants will gain practical tools to remain calm and grounded when emotions are heightened, better understand their own patterns under pressure, and leverage collaborative problem-solving to transform tension into understanding and forward movement.
-Attendees will learn how to integrate these skills into everyday communication, promoting intentional action rooted in shared goals.
+This interactive webinar, presented by Joe Arpaia, M.D., Kristi Harrison, Ph.D., LMFT, and Deanna Linville, Ph.D., LMFT, explored how shared values and practices can serve as a guide for navigating difficult moments together.
+Using “the cell phone and the horse” metaphor, participants gain practical tools to remain calm and grounded when emotions are heightened, better understand their own patterns under pressure, and leverage collaborative problem-solving to transform tension into understanding and forward movement.
+Participants will learn how to integrate these skills into everyday communication, promoting intentional action rooted in shared goals.

 Participants will be able to: